 - Blood Centers of America: www.bca.coop

 People who have fully recovered from COVID-19 are encouraged to consider donating plasma, which could potentially help save the lives of other COVID-19 patients.
 COVID-19 patients develop antibodies (proteins that might help fight the infection) in their blood.
+Learn more about donating COVID-19 convalescent plasma, which can be used to treat hospitalized patients, especially those who have severe cases of the disease.

 Report Fraudulent Coronavirus Tests, Vaccines, and Treatments